developerjonas/blog/_posts/2025-08-05-my-neb-story.md

 I didn’t buy the class 12 book.
 Instead, I built a forum called **BrainOverflow** using vanilla PHP.
-I coded projects for nine classmates and worked with Node.js while lessons were still basic JavaScript.
+I coded projects for nine friends and worked with Node.js while lessons were still basic JavaScript.

 **Result:** A+ in both theory and practical.